Cardiovascular disease: Somatic mutations

 As of 2017, evidence suggests that certain leukemia-associated mutations in blood cells may also lead to increased risk of cardiovascular disease.
 Several large-scale research projects looking at human genetic data have found a robust link between the presence of these mutations, a condition known as clonal hematopoiesis, and cardiovascular disease-related incidents and mortality.

 Radiation therapy

-Radiation treatments for cancer can increase the risk of heart disease and death, as observed in breast cancer therapy.
+Radiation treatments (RT) for cancer can increase the risk of heart disease and death, as observed in breast cancer therapy.
 Therapeutic radiation increases the risk of a subsequent heart attack or stroke by 1.5 to 4 times; the increase depends on the dose strength, volume, and location.
+Use of concomitant chemotherapy, e.g. anthracyclines, is an aggravating risk factor.
+The occurrence rate of RT induced cardiovascular disease is estimated between 10% and 30%.

-Side-effects from radiation therapy for cardiovascular diseases have been termed radiation-induced heart disease or radiation-induced vascular disease.
+Side-effects from radiation therapy for cardiovascular diseases have been termed radiation-induced heart disease or radiation-induced cardiovascular disease.
 Symptoms are dose-dependent and include cardiomyopathy, myocardial fibrosis, valvular heart disease, coronary artery disease, heart arrhythmia and peripheral artery disease.
 Radiation-induced fibrosis, vascular cell damage and oxidative stress can lead to these and other late side-effect symptoms.